michaeldyrynda/founder-style/source/views/README.md

 ---
-extends: _layouts.master
-section: content
 title: Views
-previousLink: /controllers
-previous: Controllers
-nextLink: /validation
-next: Validation
 ---

+# Views

 Views are a means for displaying your data.
-You should always strive to keep any logic and calculations out of your views at all times, instead carrying out all of this implementation in your controllers.
+You should strive to keep any logic and calculations out of your views at all times, instead carrying out all of this implementation in your controllers.
 This leaves your views slim and simple to reason about.

-Although Laravel supports templating with plain PHP files, Laravel's Blade templating engine is simple and powerful.
-It provides control structures that allow you to iterate over arrays of data that you might return from your database, conditionally display content, inherit from and extend other layouts, and even abstract reusable components.
+Although Laravel supports templating with plain PHP files, Laravel's Blade templating engine is simple and powerful and should be used wherever possible.

+Blade provides control structures that allow you to iterate over arrays of data that you might return from your database, conditionally display content, inherit from and extend other layouts, and even abstract reusable components.

-## Naming and usage <a class="text-grey" name="naming-and-usage" href="#naming-and-usage">#</a>
+## Naming and usage

 View filenames must be `camelCase`.